 "You know what she did to you.
 I know what she did.
 And I can make sure that she never does it again."

-"You don't mean…" Ichabod furrowed his brows in confusion.
+"You don't mean…" Ichabod furrowed his brows.
 "What are you going to do?"

 "I'm going to go have a little chat with Miss Gullery-Gibson."
 Katrina stood and started to walk toward the door when she felt a hand grip her arm.

-"Ichabod, I'm a big girl.
+"Listen, I'm an adult.
 I can take care of myself."
 She jerked her arm free and turned to face him.

 "This has to be settled.
 Now."
 Katrina turned back and exited the room.

-"She can't be alone."
-Ichabod got up off the floor and reached for his coat.
-"I can't let her go alone."
-He pulled his coat on and ran out the door.
+"This can't end well."
+He reached for his coat.
+"I can't let her do this."
+He put his coat on and ran out the door.
 "Katrina!"

 By the time Ichabod caught up with Katrina, she was already starting the walk up the sloping lawn.